biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 Developing the simulation
 -------------------------

-See file functions.R for code.

 To develop this simulation I wrote several functions that I describe below.
 The code can be found in this repository in functions.R.

 -   assignType() : this function picks a random individual in the network an assignes it the attribute of cooperator "C", and it assignes "D", defector, to all others.

 -   assignColor() : for visualization purposes.
 Assignes vertex color red to defectors and blue to cooperators.
 -   nodeFit() : this function assigns "fitness" to each node.
 This characterstic is based on whether the node is a cooperator or a defector, and on the charactersitics of its neighbours.
 Specifically,

 	__Fitness__ = 1- w- (benf*i - cost*k)*w.
 	benf = benefit gained from being neighbour to some cooperators cost = cost lost from helping neighbours by being a cooperators. i = number of cooperatoring neighbours
 	k = number of neighbours.
-	w : determines whether we are under strong selection (one attribute is largely better than another, in which case w=1), or under weak selection (the fitness increase from one attribute rather than the other is small, in which case w&lt;&lt;1).
+	w : determines whether we are under strong selection (one attribute is largely better than another, in which case w=1), or under weak selection 	(the fitness increase from one attribute rather than the other is small, in which case w<<1).

 -   netFit() : assign fitness to whole network, node by node.